-You can rotate your back from side to side, perform some stretches, sit-ups or squats.
-However, you shouldn’t attempt any exercise that will cause additional damage to your back.
+You can rotate your back from side to side, perform some stretches, sit-ups, or squats.
+However, it would be best if you didn’t attempt any exercise that will cause additional damage to your back.

 Once you’re ready to return to an upright position, grab the back of the table with one hand and the A-Frame with the other hand.

 Pulling your hands together will cause the table to swing up and out of the locked position.
 Putting your arms to the side and bending your knees will propel you into an upright position.

 What You Need to Know About a Herniated Disc

 A herniated disc, also known as a ruptured disc, refers to a problem with the soft rubbery discs that are nestled between each of the bones of your spine.